NUCCASJNR/alx-system_engineering-devops/command_line_for_the_win/README.md

-Command line for the win Alx task
+iommand line for the win Alx task

-## You can also try ot out via the link below
+## You can also try it out via the link below

 - CMD:[cmd](https://cmdchallenge.com)